vincentli402/exercise_app/README.md

-# Fitness App Readme
+# Exercise App

 ## Overview

-This Fitness App is a web application built with React and Express that allows users to explore a variety of exercises, categorized by body parts.
+This Exercise App is a web application built with React and Express that allows users to explore a variety of exercises, categorized by body parts.
 The app utilizes a third-party API to fetch exercise data and provides a user-friendly interface to search for exercises based on specific criteria.

 ## Features